HelloThereMatey/Bootleg_Macro/README.md

         - Equity, Index, Commodity etc.: TradingView, Yahoo Finance.
 These are provided via data scraping.
         - Crypto: Coin Gecko, Glassnode (requires Glassnode subscription and API key).
 If you want data from this source & don't want to buy subscription, contact me and I'll setup an API to provide it to you.
         - More sources to come in the future, particularly via data scraping, this is what Bootleg Macro is all about.
-- Generic Charting tool "Macro_Chartist":
+### Generic Charting tool "Macro_Chartist":
 <img src="/examples/chartist.jpg" alt="Example of chartist output." width="1100"/>

 - Chart up to 5 traces on the same chart on up to 5 different axes or a dataframe of many traces on the same axis.
 - Transform data to first order derivatives, year on year % change, 6 month annualized etc.
 - Smooth data with MA's.
 Add bars for recessions.
 - Save chart templates to plot later with updated data.
 One can build up a watchlist this way.
 - Decent generic charting tool for display of macrioeconomic data.
-- Correlation tool:
+### Correlation tool:
 - Look at rolling correlations between any two time series.

-- Central bank global money index "NetLiquiity":
+### Central bank global money index "NetLiquiity":
 - Aggregated customizable index that shows the sum of the major central bank balance sheets.
 Included more elaborate index for the Fed (Net liquidity).
 - Option to add other data sources such as the Bank-term funding program (BTFP balance), Fed remittances and governments deficits.
 - Compare the liquidity index with up to 5 comparison assets.
+-
-- Aggregated global M2 money supply index.
+### Aggregated global M2 money supply index.
 - This takes M2 money supply data for the top 50 economies and aggregates.
 Check it out.

+## Tools to be used in jupyter notebooks for finanical studies.
+- Modules from the backend (MacroBackend) can be used flexibly inside environments such as Jupyter nb.
+This is the most powerful way to use the toolkit.
+- Example notebooks are provided in User_Data/Research_notebooks.
+These show how to use GUI to build watchlist and then perform batch analysis routines on that list of time-series.
+- Combining this with the open BB platform toolkit [link here](https://github.com/OpenBB-finance/OpenBB) is especially powerful for financial/investment/quant studies.

  ## Installation:
 ### Using command line in windows, mac or linux.
 Bash terminal in Linux/Mac, cmd prompt in windows.